-Black and white wedding photography may be devoid of colour, but sometimes, taking away the colour adds something greater to the image.
+Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

-But isn’t black and white photography going backwards and removing the benefits of today’s colour digital sensors?
+But isn’t black and white photography going backwards and removing the benefits of today’s color digital sensors?
 Many new photographers are under this illusion and ignore what can be a very valuable tool.

-If you’re stuck between colour and black and white, here’s why you should consider black and white photography for weddings.
+If you’re stuck between color and black and white, here’s why you should consider black and white photography for weddings.

-Black and White Photography Can be More Emotional
+Black and White Wedding Photography Can Be More Emotional

-Wedding photography captures the emotions of the day — and sometimes, images feel more emotional in black and white than colour.
-While that’s not 100 percent true with every shot, removing the colour can allow the viewer to focus more on the interaction within the image.
+Wedding photography captures the emotions of the day — and sometimes, images feel more emotional in black and white than color.
+While that’s not 100 percent true with every shot, removing the color can allow the viewer to focus more on the interaction within the image.

-With the colour gone, that smile, that tear on the cheek, that father-daughter embrace can feel more powerful.
+With the color gone, that smile, that tear on the cheek, that father-daughter embrace can feel more powerful.